getyoti/ios-sdk-button/README.md

 # ios-sdk-button

-The mobile SDK purpose is to provide 3rd party applications the ability to request attributes from a Yoti user while leveraging the Yoti mobile App.
-It is an interaction between a 3rd Party app and Yoti app, facilitated by a very lightweight SDKs.
+The iOS Button SDK will provide your application the ability to request attributes from a Digital ID app* via a simple "sign in with" style button.
 This repo contains the tools and step by step instructions so that your users can share their identity details with your application in a secure and trusted way.

+*Digital ID app is either the Yoti or EasyID iOS app*

 ## Requirements
-- Yoti application should be installed on the device
+- Digital ID application should be installed on the device
-- The minimum version of the deployment target should be 12.0 or above.
+- The minimum version of the deployment target should be iOS 12.0 or above.
 - You will need Xcode 12.0 or above
 ----

 ## Installing the SDK

-There are three sections to complete installing the mobile SDK:
+There are three sections to complete installing the iOS Button SDK:

 1. First please follow our Yoti dashboard process.
 You will need to create an organisation [here](https://www.yoti.com/dashboard/login-organisations).
     After organisation creation you will need to create a Yoti application.
-If you are testing or using yoti for personal use please go straight to creating an application [here](https://www.yoti.com/dashboard/login).
+If you are testing or using Yoti for personal use please go straight to creating an application [here](https://www.yoti.com/dashboard/login).

     The application process will generate keys for you.
 Please keep your sdk id and scenario id safe for the mobile integration.

     For more information please follow our developer page instructions located [here](https://www.yoti.com/developers/).
-2. Installing the web SDK.
+2. Installing the web sdk.
 Please browse through our github page and initialise the web sdk in your web backend.

     For more information please follow our developer page instructions located [here](https://www.yoti.com/developers/ ).
-3. Installing the Mobile SDK.
-This can be done using one of the three methods below:
+3. Installing the iOS Button SDK.
+This can be done using one of the methods below:
+    - Swift Package Manager - (recommended)
-    - Carthage - desired preference
+    - Carthage
     - Cocoapods
     - Drag and drop

+### Swift Package Manager

+[SPM](https://swift.org/package-manager/) is a decentralized dependency manager deeply integrated into Xcode and maintained by the Swift community project.
+This builds your dependencies and automatically links and embeds them in your application.

+To integrate the iOS Button SDK into your Xcode project using SPM, simply add a new dependency in your Project's `Swift Packages`
+Use the URL given by this repository's "Code" clone button.

-### Carthage (recommended)
+### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

-To integrate Yoti into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate iOS Button SDK into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```
-github "getyoti/ios-sdk-button" ~> 3.0.0
+github "getyoti/ios-sdk-button" ~> 3.1.0
 ```

-This will allow you to type `carthage update ios-sdk-button` in your Terminal to fetch and build the latest version of the framework.
+This will allow you to type `carthage update ios-sdk-button --use-xcframeworks` in your Terminal to fetch and build the latest version of the framework.
-The first time you are integrating the iOS SDK,  the dynamic framework will be generated at `Carthage/Build/iOS/`.
+The first time you are integrating the iOS Button SDK,  the dynamic framework will be generated at `Carthage/Build/iOS/`.

-Drag the built `YotiButtonSDK.framework` into your Xcode project without copying it.
+Drag the built `YotiButtonSDK.xcframework` into your Target's "Frameworks, Libraries, and Embedded Content".
 Don't commit the `Carthage` folder but do commit the `Carthage.resolved` file.

-Each time you want to fetch the dependency, you can type  `carthage bootstrap`.
+Each time you want to fetch the dependency, you can type  `carthage bootstrap --use-xcframeworks`.

 ### CocoaPods